maithedung/Sushi_App_Python_Flask/README.md

 ### UPDATE

-This is only available to registered/logged-in users a hashed password security feature using *bycrypt* and discussed in Security.
+This is only available to registered/logged-in users a hashed password security feature using the *bycrypt* feature from Flask.
 A user has to fill in all the fields to be able to add a new recipe.

 I used the code of *update one* in the `app.py` as part of the edit_recipe route as *recipe_db = mongo.db.recipes.find_one_or_404({'_id': ObjectId(recipe_id)})* which is also translated via code in `{{ form.submit() }}`,  on the `edit_recipe.html` originating from `forms.py`.
 There is no update link on the menu bar, the page appears as an option to view from the `Add Recipe` page.
 Checking was done by simply logging into MongoDB itself to check the recipe list had been updated, then a browser refresh on the front-end.
 On successful editing the user is returned to the homepage.

 ### DELETE

 This is accessed from the `Add Recipe` page as a button option, similar functionality to the `update` button.
 If a user presses the delete button there is a flash message warning beforehand.
 The code is handled with `forms.py` Similar logic to that described for *update one*, here it is `recipes_db.delete_one({...etc` in`app.py`.
 On successful deletion the user is returned to the homepage.

+#### Other Features
+A `logout` feature is available on the navbar and allows the logged in user to logout of their current session, which will create a redirect to the homepage.
+`Views`: Shows in incremental value the number of times a full recipe page is called.

+#### Features Left to Implement
+Have a `likes` button on each recipe
+Charting data vizualization of `views` popularity via D3.JS Follwers and to 'follow other users' functionality, plus a user avatar to add to the welome username once they have logged in.

 ## Technologies Used
 * [Python 3.7](https://www.python.org/download/releases/3.0/) Language